Char2sGu/layout-projection/packages/core/guides/layout-animation.md

 # Layout Animation

-With the Layout Projection technique, developers can now create **GPU-accelerated** layout animations for elements without the constraints of the DOM structure.
+Thanks to the Layout Projection technique, GPU-accelerated layout animations are made possible.

 Several services are built into `@layout-projection/core` to allow developers to easily create smooth layout animations based on the Layout Projection technique.